soneyahossain/hcc-gap-recommender/README.md

 # Artifact: Measuring and Mitigating Gaps in Structural Testing

-This repository contains the `artifact` for testing the host checked coverage (hcc), coverage gaps, and the recommendations for closing the gaps to improve fault-detection effectiveness.
+This repository contains the `artifact` for testing the host checked coverage (HCC), coverage gaps, and the recommendations for closing the gaps to improve fault-detection effectiveness.
 It is implemented primarily in Java and includes all data, source codes, and scripts required for replicating the studies in the paper `Measuring and Mitigating Gaps in Structural Testing` published at `ICSE-2023`.

 ## Introduction

-This replication package implements the host checked coverage (hcc) metric, the coverage gap computed from hcc, and the assertion recommendations to close the gap.
-Two variants of hcc are the `statement checked coverage (SCC)` and `object branch checked coverage (OBCC)`.
-To compute hcc, we used and extended the `JavaSlicer (https://github.com/backes/javaslicer)`.
-Once hcc is calculated, we compute the coverage gap from hcc and regular code coverage `(RQ1)`, where regular statement and object branch coverage are computed using the `clover` and `JaCoCo` tools.
+This replication package implements the host checked coverage (HCC) metric, the coverage gap computed from HCC, and the assertion recommendations to close the gap.
+Two variants of HCC are the `statement checked coverage (SCC)` and `object branch checked coverage (OBCC)`.
+To compute HCC, we used and extended the `JavaSlicer (https://github.com/backes/javaslicer)`.
+Once HCC is calculated, we compute the coverage gap from HCC and regular code coverage `(RQ1)`, where regular statement and object branch coverage are computed using the `clover` and `JaCoCo` tools.
 We have shown that the gap strongly and negatively correlates with the fault detection effectiveness `(RQ2)`.
 We utilize the gap to generate recommendations to add more assertions to a test suite and improve the fault-detection power `(RQ3+RQ4)`.
 In this replication package, we have shown how to run a time-limited end-to-end experiment and provided RQ-wise instructions to regenerate the results presented in the paper.
 Instructions and bash scripts to run the entire experiment are also provided.